caseehong/recipe-ratings-and-time/README.md

 - **n_steps**: Number of steps in the recipe
 - **rating**: Rating given by an individual user
 ### **Data Cleaning and Exploratory Data Analysis**
+####**Data Cleaning**
+The two given CSV files were merged on the 'recipe_id' column in order to create one recipes dataframe.
+With that, there were a large number of columns and cleaning that had to be done within some of those columns.

+The first column I tackled was the 'nutrition' column.
+In order to get the numerical values and separate them into separate categories for each given nutritional value, I first stripped the column values of their brackets and split the numerical values by ', ' in order to create a list of strings of numbers rather than one long string.
+I then used this list and the .apply function to convert these values into floats and gave each nutritional category their own column -- 'calories', 'total_fat', 'sugar', 'sodium', 'protein', 'saturated_fat', and 'carbohydrates'.

+I decided to add two new columns that I felt were important to my question: 'avg_rating' and 'n_tags':

+- 'avg_rating' features each recipe's average rating.
+This column was created by grouping the merged recipes dataframe by 'id' and finding the mean of the grouped ratings before mapping the results onto the recipes dataframe 'id' column.
+This additional column is important in discovering general user consensus about each recipe.
+- 'n_tags' displays the number of tags each recipe has.
+This was created using the .apply function and finding the length of the list of tags in the 'tags' column.
+This additional column lets us examine whether or not the number of tags on a recipe play a role in user ratings.

+I also made sure to handle extreme values.
+Some recipes had unrealistic preparation time.
+I removed these outliers in order to ensure that my data would not be abnormally skewed.
 ### **Assessment of Missingness**

 ### **Hypothesis Testing**